lastweek/lastweek.github.io/docs/notes/trace.md

   - tracepoints
   - eBPF

-I tend to think this way:
+For all these tools, I tend to think this way:

-  - Tracing needs two parts, `1)` __Mechanims to do callback.__ This means we need a way to let our tracing/profiling code got invoked on a running system.
+  - Tracing needs two parts, `1)` __Mechanims to get data and do callback.__ This means we need a way to let our tracing/profiling code got invoked on a running system.
 This can be static or dynamic.
 Static means we added our tracing code to source code, like tracepoints.
     Dynamic means we added our tracing code when system is running, like ftrace and kprobe.
-    `2)` __Do stuff within callback.__ All of them provide some sort of handling.
+    `2)` __Do our stuff within callback.__ All of them provide some sort of handling.
 But eBPF is the most extensive one.
   - For example, `ftrace`, `kprobe`, and `perf_event` include the callback facilities, although they are not just limited to this.
     `ftrace` has the `call mount` way to do callback on every single function invocation.
     `kprobe` dynamically patch instructions and to do callback within exception handlers.
     `perf_event` can let CPU fire NMI interrupt.
 Those are all mechanisms to catch perf data.
+  - In all, ftrace, kprobe, uprobe, perf_event, tracepoints all have mechanisms to get data and do callback. ftrace is not programmable by normal users, it only prints the info. kprobe allows us to attach customized pre-/post-handlers. perf_event is not programmable, it only reports numbers.
+    Unlike all above subsystems, eBPF itself cannot intercept any programs, but it can be attached to any of the above probes and run customized programs.
+That's why eBPF looks so versatile!

+The [BPF Performance Tools](http://www.brendangregg.com/bpf-performance-tools-book.html) book section 2 also takes a deep dive into this topic, and it links all subsystems together with a bit of history as well.
-  - The blog from Julia explains it well: [Linux tracing systems & how they fit together](https://jvns.ca/blog/2017/07/05/linux-tracing-systems/)
+Also see the blog from Julia: [Linux tracing systems & how they fit together](https://jvns.ca/blog/2017/07/05/linux-tracing-systems/).

 `ftrace`: